Quelklef/lilt/docs/usage.rst

 The :code:`Node` type is from the ast import below.

-:code:`makeParser` accepts a lilt specification and generates a parser for it.
+:code:`makeParser` accepts a Lilt specification and generates a parser for it.
 This parser is returned as the form of a proc mapping :code:`text` to a :code:`Node` (an AST).

 Ast
 ---